Average Household Electricity Consumption – 2025

 The power needs of a house at any instant then is on average 1.2 – 2.3 kilowatts.

-[Update: aggregate figures are rolling updates and new as of Dec, 2023; Statistics for state figures haven’t been released and remain unchanged.]
+[Update: Aggregate figures are rolling updates and new as of October 2024.
+Statistics for state figures are also updated below .]

 The EPA collects detailed statistics for the entire US and makes it available to everyone